ivanstyxking/weather_drone_project/README.md

 8)  Console out coding

-9)  PLace to enter local sea level pressure for altitude calculations
+9)  Place to enter local sea level pressure for altitude calculations

+10) Implement GPS to GUI

 Things in the post
 ===================